andrechalom/laravel-multiselect/README.md

    .sass('resources/assets/sass/app.scss', 'public/css');
 ```

-## Usage
+## Basic Usage

-- (1) The default behavior creates a select element with an area where the selected options are placed.
+(1) The default behavior creates a select element with an area where the selected options are placed.
 Use any key => value array to populate the select.

 ``` php